stephenrichter/suzanne-richter/src/data/letter/index.md

 Ultimately, as a British Columbian and Canadian, I believe that I should be able to receive sufficient medical care and right now I feel as though I am falling through the cracks.

 As such, I’m requesting support for medical care, including a family doctor, and I am open and willing to try any available solutions for my underlying medical issues and for pain management.
-If you or anyone you know can help in any way, or require additional information regarding my personal or medical history, please don’t hesitate to contact my family trust at suzannerichter@gmail.com.
+If you or anyone you know can help in any way, or require additional information regarding my personal or medical history, please don’t hesitate to contact me at suzrichter@gmail.com.

 Thank you for taking the time to read this letter and consider my medical circumstances.
 I look forward to your response and discussing any options which may be available to me.